 1. Mozzarella and olive eyeballs

-For eerily eye-catching bites, cut pitted green olives in half.
+For eery eye-catching bites, cut pitted green olives in half.
 Use the end of a drinking straw to cut circles out of black olives, then put in the holes in the green olives to create pupils.
-Arrange the olive halves on top of Galbani Mini Mozzarella Balls to complete.
+Arrange the olive halves on top of mini Mozzarella balls to complete.

-For a serpentine fruity fiend, thread slices of strawberry and banana onto a skewer, or carefully balance them next to each other for a curved snake.
-Finish with a whole strawberry for the head, chocolate button eyes and a banana forked tongue.
+These serpentine fruity fiends are impressive, yet so simple to make.
+Thread slices of strawberry and banana onto a skewer, or carefully balance them next to each other for a curved snake.
+Finish with a whole strawberry for the head, chocolate drop eyes and a banana forked tongue.

 For the extra pear-estrials, cut pears in half vertically and remove the stalks.
 Roll out a piece of soft liquorice or some ready-to-roll black icing and cut out pointed eyes, little diamond-shaped noses and short, thin mouths.
 Position on the pear halves to create alien faces.